aws-samples/amazon-sagemaker-build-train-deploy/03_workflow/README.md

 1. In SageMaker Studio, choose **Deployment >> Endpoints** from the menu on the left.

-2. Locate the endpoints whose name starts with `sagemaker-btd-endpoint-`.
+2. Locate the endpoints whose name starts with `amzn-sm-btd-endpoint-`.
 Find the last deployed endpoint (note the **Created on** field)

 3. Make note of the endpoint name.
 You will need to use this name in the next module.